Drink Water: Sage Advice in Two Little Words

 - Dry, warm skin

-According to Water and Your Body, after oxygen, water is the human body’s most important need.
+According to The Health Benefits of Water, after oxygen, water is the human body’s most important need.
 It’s simple and healthful, so make it a habit: drink water!

 Ralph Morris, MD, MPH, is a Physician and Preventive Medicine and Public Health official living in Bemidji, MN.